-The location effects of low-income families: Figure 4 plots the posterior mean of location effects across cities and regional councils in Israel for immigrants and natives in the 25th percentile of the national income distribution.
+The location effects of low-income families: Figure 4 plots the demeaned posterior mean of location effects across cities and regional councils in Israel for immigrants and natives in the 25th percentile of the national income distribution.
 Each effect describes the group's specific annual effect on income rank at age 28 compared with the annual effect of the average city.
-Table 4 displays the list of the top 10 and bottom 10 cities of low-income families, where in panel A they are sorted by immigrants' location effects and in panel B they are sorted by natives' location effects.
-In Appendix Table J.1, we provide the full lists of all 98 cities and regional councils posterior means.31
+In Appendix Table I.1, we provide the full lists of all 98 cities